Updated March 15, 2023

 Once the prediction results for the upcoming year is settled, it can be represented and get some insights that influence the sales and marketing techniques of a product.

-Head to Head Comparison Between Data Science vs Data Visualization (Infographics)
+Head to Head Comparison Between Data Science and Data Visualization (Infographics)

-Below is the Top 7 Comparison between the Data Science vs Data Visualization.
+Below is the Top 7 Comparison between Data Science and Data Visualization:

-Key Differences Between Data Science vs Data Visualization
+Key Differences Between Data Science and Data Visualization

 - Data science comprises of multiple statistical solutions in solving a problem whereas visualization is a technique where data scientist use it to analyze the data and represent it the endpoint.

 - Data science is about algorithms to train the machine (Automation – No human power, the machine will simulate as the human in order to cut down many manual processes.
 It’s about observation and interpretation of the activity).
 Data visualization is about graphs, plotting, choosing the best model based on representation.